 Well, I don’t know anyone!
-But I do mix with a colourful crowd!
+But then I do mix with a very colourful crowd!

 Colour really is a language that speaks to us on a basic level.
-That is the power it can have to transform mood, emotions and more.
-Think about the feeling you get when surrounded by cool blues or fresh green colours. … relaxed, right?
+That is, the power it can have to transform our mood, emotions and more.
+Think about the feeling you get when surrounded by cool blues or fresh green colours … you feel relaxed, right?
 Other colours – with different frequencies and qualities – will create a different response.

 You may already know that colour is light and energy.